 If you’ve ever stood at the blue bin scratching your head over what can or can’t be recycled (and then spend hours wondering what happens once all the trash is picked up), we hear you.
 Here’s our big green guide to waste disposal in Singapore is for you.

 “There is no such thing as ‘throw-away’.
 When we throw something away, it must go somewhere.”
 (Never a truer word been said!).
 When it comes to recycling, we can no longer sweep the issue under the rug.
 And thanks to the National Environment Agency’s hugely engaging campaigns, the extent of the problem is finally starting to cut through and resonate in Singapore.
 Not only is it making a lot of noise about the perils of plastic but also making it ridiculously easy for even the not-so-conscious to recycle.
 The gist of it involves what we like to practice and preach as #LittleGreenSteps.
 And if we all follow them and do our teeny tiny part then collectively, we’ll make a giant and impactful difference.

 We’ve all seen the rubbish.
 Whether it’s an overflowing bin at the mall or an image on social media of an ocean island formed entirely of garbage.
 The good news is we’re producing slightly less waste.
 The bad news is there’s still a long way to go and Singapore’s recycling rates are dropping.
 Numbers don’t lie; the stats ain’t pretty.

-- The amount of rubbish that Singapore creates has increased 7 times over the last 45 years
+– The amount of rubbish that Singapore creates has increased by seven-fold over the last 45 years

 – At this rate, Singapore’s only landfill is due to run out of space by 2035

 What can & cannot be recycled

-We’ve all been there – pausing in front of a recycling bit, looking down at the item in your hand and not knowing what to do with it or where it belongs.
-Make a mental of note of this every day item cheat sheet so you can make a more conscious choice next time:
+We’ve all been there; pausing in front of a recycling bin.
+Looking down at the item in your hand.
+And not knowing what to do with it or where it belongs.
+Make a mental of note of this everyday item cheat sheet so you can make a more conscious choice next time:

-Can: Paper envelopes, carton juice box, newspapers, magazines, and cardboard boxes
+Can: Paper envelopes, carton juice boxes, newspapers, magazines, and cardboard boxes

 Cannot: Tissues and paper towels